 Financial Aid Satisfactory Academic Progress Policy for Financial Aid Recipients

 Colleges and universities are required to establish minimum standards of Satisfactory Academic Progress (SAP) for students receiving federally funded (Title IV) financial aid, as well as all Delaware Valley College grants and scholarships.
 In order to maintain eligibility for Federal Title IV financial aid that falls under the United States Department of Education a student must continue to make both satisfactory qualitative ( grade point average) and quantitative (pace) academic progress.
-Title IV aid programs governed by the United States Department of Education include:
+Title IV aid programs governed by the United States Department of Education:

 - Federal Pell Grant

 - Federal College Work-Study Program